minprog/prog-project/10 Schedule/10 Week 1/10 Week 1.md

 - potential problems that may arise during development and what possibilities you have to overcome these

+- a short review of similar applications or visualisations in terms of features and possibly technical aspects

 The proposal document should be well-written and clearly formatted.
 Do not forget to include a title, your name, and a paragraph summary of the